mit-han-lab/hardware-aware-transformers/README.md

 ### Testing
 We provide pre-trained models (SubTransformers) on the Machine Translation tasks for evaluations.
+The #Params and FLOPs do not count in the embedding lookup table and the last output layers because they are dependent on tasks.

 | Task | Hardware | Latency | #Params<br>(M) | FLOPs<br>(G) | BLEU | Sacre<br>BLEU | model_name | Link |
 |:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------|:-----------:|:-----------|:-----------:|